dtch1997/orchestrate/docs/update_1.md

 ## Immediate Next Actions

 1. Implement the OpenAI client in `src/orchestrate/llm.py` with basic functionality
-2. Add simple API key configuration via environment variables
+   - Use GPT-4o as the default model
+   - Load API key from .env file using python-dotenv
+2. Create a `demo.py` file that imports the main app logic and handles environment setup
+3. Fix the import structure issues for easier deployment
-3. Enhance the Streamlit UI with basic workflow visualization improvements
+4. Enhance the Streamlit UI with basic workflow visualization improvements
-4. Fix the import structure issues for easier deployment
 5. Create a simple user guide for early adopters

 ## Technical Debt and Issues